 Terry's Love for Motorbikes

-Terry’s connections to riding motorbikes started when he was a child and his father brought home a second-hand scrambler from somewhere.
-Frank Bradley rode motorbikes, and it was just a natural progression that his sons would as well.
-Right from the start it was something Terry took to and loved, He rode scramblers at the start and would explore the hills and rough ground around Carryduff before he was old enough to take his 125cc out on the road.
+Right from the start it was something Terry took to and loved.
+He rode scramblers at the start and would explore the hills and rough ground around Carryduff before he was old enough to take his 125cc on the road.

-Today Terry still finds that driving calms him and gives him a level of solitude that steadies his nerves.
+Today, Terry still finds that driving calms him and gives him a level of solitude that steadies his nerves.
 He finds a similar type of feeling when he is out on the motorbike but maybe even more so.

 Terry now relies on his motorbike to lift his spirits and calm his nerves.
 He also has observed many men around him that do a similar thing.